dahlia/pghstore/README.rst

 ========

-This small module implements a formatter and a loader for hstore_, one of PostgreSQL_ supplied modules, that stores a simple key-value pairs.
+This small module implements a formatter and a loader for hstore_, one of PostgreSQL_ supplied modules, that stores simple key-value pairs.
 ::

     >>> dumps({u'a': u'1'})